-The Schrade Cutlery Company’s roots are found in the New York Press Button Knife Company formed in 1892 by George Schrade who was an inventor from Sheffield, England.
+The Schrade Cutlery Company’s roots are found in the New York Press Button Knife Company formed in 1892 by George Schrade who was an inventor of Schrade Extreme knife from Sheffield, England.

 In 1906-07, Schrade patented the Safety Pushbutton Knives which were an improved series of switchblade knives with side-mounted operating button and a sliding safety switch which was later developed in slightly modified form as the Presto series.
 Thus, the Schrade switchblade would come to dominate the automatic knife market in the United States for the next fifty-five years.